Pavilion Info & Options Check out the Pavilion Options and Features We Offer.

 The sheer amount of wood required for a timber frame construction makes it more expensive than its wood or vinyl counterparts.
 Also, the mortise and tenon style of building requires a higher level of engineering and expertise to complete.
 These factors combine to make a timber frame pavilion cost more than a standard wood or vinyl pavilion.

-Can I place a pergola or pavilion on bare ground?
+Can I place a pavilion on bare ground?

-To place a pergola/pavilion on bare ground, you should first install concrete piers that mound just a bit above the surface of the ground.
+To place a pavilion on bare ground, you should first install concrete piers just a bit above the surface of the ground.

 Do I need Post standoffs?